PRONUNCIATION

 û

-This is a pure vowel.
+A pure vowel.
 It is the vowel sound in COO.
-But û in non-Celtic loan-words has the ‘yoo’ sound of USE wherever that is the sound in the corresponding English word.
+But û in a loan-word has the ‘yoo’ sound of USE if the word was borrowed from English and the English word has that sound.

 y